lazor-kit/lazor-kit/README.md

 <br />

-> **Seamless Web3 authentication for the web.** A web wallet adapter that leverages passkey authentication, smart wallets, and gasless transactions for the Solana Devnet ecosystem.
+> **Seamless Web3 authentication for the web.** A web wallet adapter that leverages passkey authentication, smart wallets, and gasless transactions for the Solana ecosystem.

 ## ⚠️ Current Status